ROCm/HIP/docs/understand/programming_model.rst

 A HIP device compiler maps SIMT code written in HIP C++ to an inherently SIMD architecture (like GPUs).
-This is done by scalarizing the entire kernel and issuing the scalar instructions of multiple kernel instances to each of the SIMD engine lanes, rather than exploiting data parallelism within a single instance of a kernel and spreading identical instructions over the available SIMD engines.
+This is done by scalarizing the entire kernel and issuing the scalar instructions of multiple kernel instances (or threads) to each of the SIMD engine lanes, rather than exploiting data parallelism within a single instance of a kernel and spreading identical instructions over the available SIMD engines.